Arabidopsis-Information-Portal/adama/README.rst

        "status": "success"
    }

-The access to Adama is granted if the response looks like above.
+The access to Adama is granted if the response looks like the above.
 Otherwise, please, report the output to @waltermoreira, or to the issues_ page.

 If everything looks ok, proceed to the tutorial.